 Average Joe taught us a few valuable lessons about Project Management.
 The first being like the intro said: that project management tools are a complex undertaking.
 Secondly, a project requires talents and skills from different departments, backgrounds and professions.
 You don’t just lump pre-existing departments together.

-Now we can talk about the right way to manage projects; but first we need to know what project management actually is.
-In simple terms project management is the science and art of solving the problem within predetermined time and resource parameters.
-As we said before, projects are given hard budget, time and resource limitations.
-A successful project manager should not only be able to complete the tasks, he/she should complete the project on time, within the budget and with respect to the resource limits.
+Now we can talk about the right way to manage projects, but first, we need to know what project management actually is.
+In simple terms, project management is the science and art of solving the problem within a predetermined time and resource parameters.
+As we said before, projects are given a hard budget, time and resource limitations.
+A successful project manager should not only be able to complete the tasks, but he/she should also complete the project on time, within the budget and with respect to the resource limits.

 The four p’s of Project Management

 Recent talks about the 4 P’s of project management have been rising.
 The 4 P’s attempt to describe the culture and environment of any Project and the way it’s managed.